otoolep/questdb.io/website/blog/2020-04-02-introducing-simd-aggregations.md

 ![alt-text](assets/sum-not-null.png)

-As we includes null numbers in the dataset, kdb's performance deteriorates significantly - Kdb+ then takes twice as much time to complete the same query.
+As we include null numbers in the dataset, kdb's performance deteriorates significantly: it takes twice as much time to complete the same query.
-On the other hand, QuestDB's performance does not degrade and stays unchanged once introducing null values:
+On the other hand, QuestDB's performance does not degrade once introducing null values:

 ![alt-text](assets/sum-null.png)